AdobeDocs/analytics-platform.nl-NL/help/components/calc-metrics/cm-workflow/cm-tagging.md

 <!--

-In the Calculated metric manager, you can organize filters by tagging them.
+In the Calculated metric manager, you can organize segments by tagging them.

 All users can create tags for calculated metrics and apply one or more tags to a metric.
 However, you can see tags only for those calculated metrics that you own or that have been shared with you.